jsnidar/lovely-meal-tracker/README.md

 ### Create a Meal

+You can create a meal by clicking on the add meal button and completing the form.
+When the form has been completed, click the save meal button to submit it.
+This will add the meal to the database and redirect the user to the home page where the meals are displayed.

 ### Update a Meal

+You can update a meal by clicking on the "Edit" button in a meal card.
+This will pull up the meal form with the information for that meal loaded.
+Submit changes by clicking on the save meal button.
+This will updated the record in the database and redierect the user to the home page where the meals are displayed.

 ### Delete a Meal

-###  a MeCreateal
+Click the delete button on a meal card and it will remove it from the database and the browser.

 ## Initial Setup

 To use the application you will need to:
 <ol>
+    <li>Open the <a href="https://github.com/jsnidar/phase-3-sinatra-react-project"> backend for this application</a> and follow instructions for getting the server running.</li>
     <li>Open the terminal and navigate to the directory for this application.</li>
     <li>Run npm install in the terminal.</li>
-    <li>Install json server by running npm i json-server in the terminal.</li>
-    <li>Run json-server --watch db.json --port 3004 in the terminal.
-This will allow the application to access the data in the db.json file.</li>
-    <li>In another tab in the terminal run npm start.
+    <li>In the terminal run npm start.
 This will open the application.</li>
 </ol>

 # Getting Started with Create React App